Navigating Obsessive Compulsive Disorder (OCD) Therapy Types

 If you believe you might benefit from inpatient treatment, contact a clinic in your area or ask your primary care physician if a referral might be required.

-Where to find counseling for OCD
+Where to find counseling for Obsessive Compulsive Disorder (OCD)

 If you're looking for treatment for OCD, you can start by searching online for therapists in your area.
 Many therapists take a specialized approach to a therapeutic modality or condition that they have experience treating.
 If you're looking for ERP, you might search for an "exposure therapist near me."